-If you’re considering acquiring a book of business to expand your client base, there are three key steps that will help you to identify the right book for your purchase and have the best chance for success with your investment.
+If you’re considering buying a financial advisor book of business to expand your client base, there are three key steps that will help you to identify the right firm for your purchase and have the best chance for success with your investment.

 1. Conduct Due Diligence

 When examining a book of business to determine whether it’s a good fit for you and your firm, take the time to thoroughly research and evaluate the business you’re acquiring to determine whether your business and the seller’s are in alignment.

 Conduct a comprehensive assessment of each facet of the book of business, including:

 - its organization and the method by which it houses data;

 - the nature and satisfaction level of its customers;

 - the owner’s reason for looking to sell;

 - the expectations and objectives of its client base; and

 - the degree of attrition that you can expect upon acquiring the book.